dawnarc/PuertsGame/README.md

 [PuerTS](https://github.com/Tencent/puerts) is a high performance script system for Unity and Unreal that founded by [chexiongsheng](https://github.com/chexiongsheng).

-This repository is the personal study note referenced to author's tutorial, since there're some issues don't mention in origin documents.
+This repository is the personal study note referenced to author's tutorial, since there're some issues haven't been mentioned in origin documents.

 Official tutorial:
 跟我用TypeScript做一个FPS游戏